Efficient Image Pre-Training with Siamese Cropped Masked Autoencoders: Experiments

 \subsection{Results}

 We compare our method to previous works and present quantitative results in Table~\ref{tab:main_results}.
-We then provide some qualitative results of the reconstructed image and the downstream tasks respectively in Figures~\ref{fig:qualitative_results_reconstruction} and~\ref{fig:qualitative_results_downstreams}.
-The first part of the table displays results as reported in their original papers, under optimal training conditions in terms of both training duration and data volume.
-In the second part of the table, we report the outcomes achieved under our constrained training: either on K400 or on our ImageNet Subset, for a fixed duration of $400$ epochs.
+We then provide some qualitative results of the reconstructed image and the downstream tasks respectively in \Cref{fig:qualitative_results_reconstruction,fig:qualitative_results_downstreams}.
+The first part of Table~\ref{tab:main_results} displays results as reported in their original papers, under optimal training conditions in terms of both training duration and data volume.
+In the second part, we report the results achieved by our reproduced implementation of SiamMAE and CropMAE under our constrained training: either on K400 or on our ImageNet Subset, for a fixed duration of $400$ epochs, and for both ViT-S/16 and ViT-B/16.

 When trained for $2{,}000$ epochs on K400, SiamMAE achieves state-of-the-art performances on the three downstream tasks, and outperforms previous MAE methods such as MAE-ST~\cite{Feichtenhofer2022MAEST}, MAE~\cite{He2022Masked} and VideoMAE~\cite{Tong2022VideoMAE}.
 However, considering a fixed budget of $400$ epochs, CropMAE achieves significantly better results than SiamMAE on DAVIS-2017~\cite{PontTuset2017Davis-arxiv}, both when trained on K400 and on our ImageNet Subset ($+0.7\%$ and $+2.5\%$ respectively).
 We believe that by explicitly transforming images through cropping, our pre-training method more quickly understands features useful for segmentation, such as object boundaries.
 On VIP~\cite{Zhou2018Adaptive}, CropMAE still performs better than SiamMAE, although by a smaller margin ($+0.1$ when trained on ImageNet, and $+0.5$ when trained on K400).
-On JHMDB~\cite{Jhuang2013Towards}, CropMAE performs better than VideoMAE, but not the other methods.
+On JHMDB~\cite{Jhuang2013Towards}, CropMAE only outperforms VideoMAE.
+We explain these inferior performances by noting that SiamMAE uses two different frames, resulting in complex human pose modifications, which likely helps the network understand human motion and perform better on JHMDB.
+Conversely, our random crops do not mimic these transformations.
+Yet, they help the network learn object boundaries more explicitly, making it more suited for segmentation tasks such as DAVIS.